Desmond Howard

-Desmond Kevin Howard (born May 15, 1970) is an American former professional football player who was a wide receiver in the National Football League (NFL) for 11 seasons.
-He played college football at Michigan, where he won the Heisman Trophy as a senior.
-Howard was selected fourth overall in the 1992 NFL Draft by the Washington Redskins and spent most of his career on special teams as a return specialist.
-Howard holds the NFL record for most punt return yards in a single season at 875 in 1996.
-With the Green Bay Packers, Howard was named Most Valuable Player of Super Bowl XXXI after returning a kickoff for a 99-yard touchdown against the New England Patriots, the longest return in Super Bowl history at the time.
-To date, he is the only special teams player to receive the award.
-He was inducted to the College Football Hall of Fame in 2011.
+Desmond Kevin Howard (born May 15, 1970) is an American former professional football wide receiver who played in the National Football League (NFL) for 11 seasons.
+He played college football for the Michigan Wolverines, winning the Heisman Trophy in 1991, and was selected fourth overall in the 1992 NFL draft by the Washington Redskins.
+Howard spent most of his career on special teams as a return specialist and holds the NFL single-season record for punt return yardage.
+With the Green Bay Packers, Howard was named Most Valuable Player of Super Bowl XXXI after returning a kickoff for a 99-yard touchdown, the longest return in Super Bowl history at the time.
+He is the only special teams player to receive the award.
+Howard was inducted to the College Football Hall of Fame in 2010.

-High school career
+Early life

-Howard was born in Cleveland, Ohio and earned All-American and All-Ohio honors as a tailback during his senior season at St. Joseph High School in Cleveland, Ohio, scoring 18 touchdowns with a record-breaking 5,392 rushing yards, as well as 10 interceptions on defense.
-He earned three varsity letters each in track and football, as well as one in basketball.
+Howard was born in Cleveland, Ohio and earned All-American and All-Ohio honors as a tailback during his senior season at St. Joseph High School in Cleveland, Ohio, scoring 18 touchdowns on 1,499 rushing yards and intercepting 10 passes.
+For his career he totaled 5,392 rushing yards.
+He earned three varsity letters each in track and football as well as one in basketball.